bodowd/bodowd.github.io/_posts/2024-07-23-umbra-style-molecules.md

 ---
 layout: post
-title: Umbra-style/German-style strings ideas applied to molecules speed up exact match queries on molecules in duckdb_rdkit
+title: Umbra-style molecules
 description: ""
 summary: ""
 tags: [chembl, chemistry, rdkit, databases, duckdb, umbra]
 ---

+Ideas from Umbra-style/German-style strings applied to molecules speed up exact match queries on molecules in duckdb_rdkit

 The current implementation of `is_exact_match` for finding molecules in duckdb_rdkit uses the standard molecule comparision algorithm found in the RDKit Postgres